How to Become a Certified Health Data Analyst (CHDA)

 - Conferring with managers to ensure that implemented changes are working

 Data is one of the most valuable assets in an organization.
-However, it is essential that all data collected is put to use to benefit an organization.
-Thus, trained professionals who can collect, store, retrieve and present data to support business decisions are indispensable for every organization.
+However, all data collected must be used to benefit an organization.
+Thus, trained professionals who can collect, store, retrieve, and present data to support business decisions are indispensable for every organization.
 This is where healthcare data analysts come in.
 They help health systems, physician groups, and hospitals make important decisions such as adding a new service line, joining an Accountable Care Organization, and merging other providers.

 Where Do Health Data Analysts Work?

 Health data analysts work for health insurance companies, health systems, hospitals, large physician practice groups, healthcare consulting companies, federal and state departments, electronic health records (EHR), other health information technology vendors, and other health organizations.

 Skills & Personality Traits of Health Data Analysts

 Candidates who enjoy working under pressure and solving complex problems can find the role of a health data analyst both fulfilling and challenging.
 One must be able to multitask in a busy environment, collaborate with various stakeholders, and communicate clearly and concisely, both verbally and in writing.

 It also helps to have previous experience in healthcare.
 People with previous experience in healthcare are well-positioned to become health data analysts.
 For instance, health information management professionals are well-suited for the health data analyst position as they have experience applying medical codes to clinical data.
 Medical assistants and nurses can also be a good fit for this role, as they have direct clinical care experience and are familiar with clinical data.

 Steps to Becoming a Certified Health Data Analyst (CHDA)